The Essential Guide to Silversmithing Jewellery: Tools, Tips, and Techniques

 Maintaining and Caring for Silver Jewellery

-Maintaining and caring for silver jewellery involves understanding different gold plating types for jewellery:
+Maintaining and caring for silver jewellery involves understanding differences in metal types, such as gold plated jewellery, different gold plating types for jewellery:

 Silver’s bright, reflective quality makes it a beloved choice, but you may choose it over gold and platinum, as it is more susceptible to tarnishing than gold and platinum, requiring more maintenance.